hpcgarage/ParTI/Contributing.md

 Licensing and copyright
 -----------------------

-Contribution to SpTOL must license the code under LGPL version 3.
+Contribution to ParTI! must license the code under LGPL version 3.
 Put a copyright notice alongside with your name at the top of each file you modify.